DouglasUrner/GDP1/units/2/interactive-card/c-develop.md

 ## Submission

 Create a Google Doc and in it describe any differences between your design and your interactive card.
-Include a link to your card.
+Share your project (use the Share button next to the Code.org logo and include a link to your card in the document.

+After clicking on the Submit button, use the Google Doc tab to select and attach your document.